Klay Thompson Looks Like a Perfect Fit in ‘Mavs Blue’ Debut

 “Mavs blue,” said Thompson, “looks good on me.”

 Thompson admitted: There were nerves before the game.
 At the height of the Warriors’ success, he never imagined leaving.
 But things changed.
 He missed two full seasons with injuries.
-When he returned he was still a good player … he was just no longer a great one.
+When he returned, he was still a good player … he was just no longer a great one.
 Contentious contract extension talks with Golden State sucked the joy out of the game.
 He needed to move on, and Dallas—ready with a three-year, $50 million deal—was there to welcome him.

 On Tuesday, Thompson rewarded them.
-Starting alongside Luka Dončić and Kyrie Irving, Thompson fit in seamlessly.
-For years Thompson thrived playing off of Stephen Curry, one of the NBA’s top scorers.
+Starting alongside Luka Doncic and Kyrie Irving, Thompson fit in seamlessly.
+For years, Thompson thrived playing off of Stephen Curry, one of the NBA’s top scorers.
 In Dallas, he has two of them.
 Thompson got clean looks on his three-point shots.
 Really clean.
-In the fourth quarter, after collecting a pass from Dončić, Thompson had time to take a dribble before letting it fly.
+In the fourth quarter, after collecting a pass from Doncic, Thompson had time to take a dribble before letting it fly.

 In the aftermath of a five-game Finals loss to Boston, the Mavericks needed something.
 Dallas struggled identifying a reliable third option against the Celtics.
 As a team, perimeter shooting was a disaster.
 More experience was required.
 Thompson wasn’t a player the Mavs wanted.
-It was one they needed.
+He was one they needed.

 If he was Klay Thompson.
-Thompson put up solid stats over the last two seasons in Golden State.
-But his efficiency numbers dipped.
+Thompson put up solid stats over the last two seasons in Golden State, but his efficiency numbers dipped.
 He was no longer an elite defender.
 Last February, he was benched in favor of rookie Brandin Podziemski.
 At 34, with scars still fresh from surgeries on both legs, it was fair to wonder what Thompson had left.

 Said Thompson, “It makes you grateful to be in the NBA.”

 There were concerns that shrinking the lineup with Thompson would negatively impact Dallas’s rebounding.
-Against super-sized San Antonio, the Mavs were competitive (a 52–50 Spurs edge) and held a 17–12 advantage on the offensive glass.
+Against supersized San Antonio, the Mavs were competitive (a 52–50 Spurs edge) and held a 17–12 advantage on the offensive glass.
 There were questions about how a defense that wasn’t very good last season (18th in defensive efficiency) would be playing smaller.
 While Thompson will never be the defender he was before his ACL and Achilles surgeries, he moved fluidly on Thursday.

 “Being a two-way player is probably my greatest joy,” Thompson said.
 “The players I grew up idolizing were some of the best at that, whether it was Kobe [Bryant], Clyde Drexler.
 I grew up watching those guys play the two-guard at the highest level and I try to emulate that.
 And there’s so many ways to affect the game, even when my shot isn’t falling.
 I’m going to lean on that this season.”